radius-project/blog/radblog/content/posts/2026/community-update-june/index.md

 Welcome to the June 2026 Radius community update!
 [Radius](https://radapp.io/) is an open-source cloud-native application platform that helps developers define, deploy, and manage applications across any cloud or on-premises environment.
 It acts as an abstraction layer between your application and your infrastructure, letting you focus on building your app while platform teams keep control over how resources are provisioned.

 This month delivered the v0.59.0 release, which continues the journey toward extensible compute platforms with the new `Radius.Core` Resource Types.
 The release adds more CLI support for the preview resource model, automatic Gateway setup for route Recipes, and several bug fixes.
-Beyond the release, the community landed early work on multi-cluster deployments, simpler Resource Type schemas, and a new set of contributor guides.
+Looking ahead, the next release will include early work on multi-cluster deployments, simpler Resource Type schemas, and a new set of contributor guides.

 ## Releases